USAJOBS/openopps-help/applicants/find.md

 An internship that’s “open” is accepting applicants.
 The work has not yet started.
 You can apply to any “open” internship.

+#### Commitment

+The default is unpaid internship.
+There are no paid internships available through Open Opportunities.

 #### Community

 You can search for internships specific to a community.
 These internships typically share a common goal or interest, such as acquisitions or cyber.

+#### Skill

+You can search for internships by the type of skills you have or are looking to gain.
+Examples are graphic design, writing, photography or data visualization.
+You can enter as many skills as you’d like and the search results will update based on what you enter.

+#### Language

+You can search for internships that are looking for someone who knows a specific language.

+#### Agency

+You can filter internships by agency.

 #### Location